 With a rubber face and rapid-fire wit, he became the cornerstone of Israeli television comedy, hosting the nation's most popular game show for over two decades.

-Zvika Hadar's comedic voice is instantly recognizable in Israel, a blend of self-deprecating charm and sharp observational humor that has made him a broadcasting institution.
-He rose to prominence in the 1990s, first on radio and then as a host of the satirical show 'The Chamber Quintet,' where his talent for improvisation and character work shone.
-His career-defining role came as the host of 'The Champion,' Israel's wildly successful adaptation of 'Survivor,' which he helmed with a mix of empathy and playful mischief.
-But his most enduring legacy is 'The Great Big Money Show,' a primetime game show he hosted for more than twenty years, becoming a nightly fixture in Israeli homes.
-Hadar's genius lies in his ability to connect with both contestants and a massive audience, making high-stakes television feel like an intimate, hilarious conversation.
+Zvika Hadar (b.
+1966) is an Israeli actor, comedian, and television host.
+His comedic voice blends self-deprecating charm with sharp observational humor, making him a fixture in Israeli broadcasting.
+In the 1990s, he gained visibility on radio and then as host of the satirical show 'The Chamber Quintet,' where his improvisation and character work earned attention.
+His career-defining role came as host of 'The Champion,' Israel's adaptation of 'Survivor,' which he helmed with empathy and playful mischief.
+Hadar's most enduring work is 'The Great Big Money Show,' a primetime game show he hosted for more than twenty years, becoming a nightly presence in Israeli homes.
+He connects with contestants and audiences alike, making high-stakes television feel like an intimate conversation.

 1965–1980